 Spring break weather is always a little dicey in St. Louis—it could be nice enough for a family picnic in Forest Park or you could end up on a sled ride down Art Hill!
 The smart mom will plan for indoor activities, but will be ready to toss those aside for a spontaneous hike through the woods or romp in the park if the sun decides to come out and play.

 See that picture below?
 Both were taken on spring break!
 Different years of course…but you never know what you’ll get around here.

 Here’s a few ideas for spending Spring Break in St. Louis, no matter what the weather dishes out:

-Pole Position Raceway in Sunset Hills: This is the latest adventure for big kids and adults: super fast go karts!
+Pole Position Raceway in Sunset Hills: This adventure is for big kids and adults: super fast go karts!
 Kids have to be over 48 inches to drive and there are NO double cars.
 This is real racing–youth carts go up to 30 MPH and adult karts hit 45mph.

 Myseum or Magic House: Sneak a little learning into your kid’s fun!
 Myseum opened a couple years ago in Chesterfield while the Magic House in Kirkwood has been here for generations.
 Expect a crowd–they’re both perfect indoor fun.